Azam Saigol

 Azam Saigol (17 November 1951 – 24 January 2018) was a Pakistani businessperson and politician.
 He held executive positions at Kohinoor Industries, Saritow Spinning Mills, Pak Elektron, and Azam Textile Mills.
-He was on the Pakistan International Airlines board from 2013 to 2016, before serving as chairman in 2016.
+He was on the Pakistan International Airlines board from 2013 to 2016, and was chairman in 2016.

 Early life and education

 Saigol was born on 17 November 1951 to Mian Yousuf Saigol, who founded Saigol Group.
 He was educated at the Aitchison College, Lahore and Government College University, Lahore.
-For further education, he went to England and studied at the University of Oxford and completed a Bachelor's in economics.
+For further education, he went to England and studied at the University of Oxford and earned a bachelor's degree in economics.

 Career

 He held executive positions at Kohinoor Industries, Saritow Spinning Mills, Pak Elektron, and Azam Textile Mills.
-He was on the Pakistan International Airlines board from 2013 to 2016, before serving as chairman in 2016.
+He was on the Pakistan International Airlines (PIA) board from 2013 to 2016, before being chairman in 2016.
 He resigned in December 2016 citing personal reasons.
-Press noted that a week prior, a Pakistan International Airlines plane had crashed with 47 fatalities, with The News stating that Saigol had had been pressured to resign afterwards.
+Press noted that a week prior, a PIA plane had crashed with 47 fatalities, with The News stating that Saigol had been pressured to resign afterwards.
 The airline went without a chairman until December 21, 2016, when Prime Minister Nawaz Sharif announced that the chairmanship had gone to Irfan Elahi, Aviation Secretary.

 Personal life

-He was married to Amber Haroon Saigol, a scion of Haroon family, who currently heads Dawn.
-Their daughter, Nazafreen Saigol Lakhani, married into the Lakhani family.
+He was married to Amber Haroon Saigol, a scion of Haroon family, who heads Dawn.
+His eldest brother was Rafique Saigol (1933-2003).
+Azam's daughter, Nazafreen Saigol Lakhani, married into the Lakhani family.
 Saigol died on 24 January 2018.
+Mian Muhammad Mansha (Nishat Group, MCB) is married to the sister of Azam Sehgal.